openshift/cluster-network-operator/README.md

 ```

 ## Configuring the default network provider
-Users must select a default network provider.
-This cannot be changed.
+The default network provider is configured in the `MY_CLUSTER/install-config` from above.
+It cannot be changed in the manifests.
 Different network providers have additional provider-specific settings.

 The network type is always read from the Cluster configuration.